 • Initiate unnecessary physical contact with children or do things of a personal nature that children can do for themselves, such as toileting or changing clothes.

-• Use prejudice, oppressive behavior or inappropriate language with children.
+• Use prejudice, oppressive behaviour or inappropriate language with children.

 • Discriminate on the basis of age, gender, race, culture, vulnerability or sexuality.